lieszkol/november-gallery/README.md

 #### Embedded Gallery

-Drop this component onto your CMS Page/Partial/Layout to show a gallery
+Drop this component onto your CMS Page/Partial/Layout to show a gallery of images within your page using various layouts, with optional full-screen (lightbox-style) viewing.

 #### Pop-up Lightbox

+Drop this component onto your CMS Page/Partial/Layout to include a lightbox-style 'pop-up' gallery that is only shown when the user clicks on an element (such as a link/button/image).

 #### Image List Only

 ## Support